 During the pre-boarding process, when somebody goes online to complete their new hire paperwork before their first day, they’re so excited about the company and they’re in this emotional high, the company can solicit who are the top 5 people they think really need to work there.
 Then, also 90 days later, an e-mail goes out that says now that they have a better sense of the company, do they have any other people to add?
 At that point, they have a better appreciation for the culture.
 One of the real values of a referral program is you’re not only referring people who are qualified but ideally you are referring people who are going to make a positive impact on the culture and team.
 They’re going to be additive to the culture and they’re going to make it better, and you can’t really make that kind of referral unless you’ve been with the organization for a little while.

 7. What’s the #1 employee referral program tip you would like to pass on?

-Make sure whatever precedent you set in the referral program as to the company’s EVP, is something you can actually live up to throughout the entire experience.
-Whether all somebody does is interview and then isn’t selected or if someone interviews and is hired.
-What’s really important is that you are able to stay true to and live up to the quality of the experience you are trying to offer in the referral program so that’s consistent with what the overall EVP is as an organization.
+Make sure whatever precedent you set in the referral program as to the company’s EVP, is something you can live up to throughout the entire experience - whether all somebody does is interview but isn’t selected or if someone interviews and is hired.
+What’s really important is that you are able to stay true to and live up to the quality of the experience you offer in the referral program so it’s consistent with what the overall EVP is for the organization.